cbhl/old.cbhl.github.com/_posts/2010-06-27-windows-7-style-snapping-windows-in-ubuntu-linux-10-04-lucid.markdown

 following command into a terminal.
 (Note: If you don't understand what the following command does, it is highly recommended that you use Synaptic Package Manager to install the software yourself instead.)

+{% highlight bash %}
+sudo aptitude install compizconfig-settings-manager compiz-fusion-plugins-extra xautomation
+{% endhighlight %}
+ **Open the CompizConfig
+Settings Manager**
-[bash]sudo aptitude install compizconfig-settings-manager compiz-fusion-plugins-extra xautomation[/bash] **Open the CompizConfig Settings Manager** [![image](http://blog.azuresky.ca/blog/wp-content/uploads/2010/06/Screenshot-300x110.png "Click System | Preferences | CompizConfig Settings Manager")](http://blog.azuresky.ca/blog/wp-content/uploads/2010/06/Screenshot.png)
+[![image](http://blog.azuresky.ca/blog/wp-content/uploads/2010/06/Screenshot-300x110.png "Click System | Preferences | CompizConfig Settings Manager")](http://blog.azuresky.ca/blog/wp-content/uploads/2010/06/Screenshot.png)
 Click System | Preferences | CompizConfig Settings Manager.
 If you can't